Actyx/Actyx/web/developer.actyx.com/blog/2020-09-01-optimizing-differential-dataflow-applications-strings.md

 One of the central ideas helping Rust achieve its goals is [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html).
 Tracing the ownership of memory and variables helps avoid a large class of bugs that have caused security issues in the past and continue to trouble users of other programming languages.
-However, when the compiler cannot make sure that the object's ownership is seamlessly transferred, the programmer needs to make this explicit via the `clone()` operation.
+However, when the compiler cannot make sure that the object's ownership is seamlessly transferred, the programmer needs to use the `clone()` operation.
 Because of ownership structuring of differential dataflow we need to clone a lot, which for strings means copying all the bytes.
 This results often in very high memory usage, that can be a limiting factor, especially in memory constrained environments like the Raspberry Pi or other IoT platforms.